rudifa/node_demos/README.md

 node_demos by rudifa
 ====================

-Three demo projects based on the tutorial at http://www.nodebeginner.org/
+The first three demo projects are based on the tutorial at http://www.nodebeginner.org/

 **server1.js** is a minimal node server just serving a hello-world static page